RexKizzy22/micro-bank/NOTE.md

 There are 2 ways to mock a database:
 1. Use a fake DB (MEMORY) - implement a fake version of DB; store data in memory.
-   - This is easy to implement but requires us to write more code with is time consuming for both development and maintenance.
+   - This is easy to implement but requires us to write more code which is time consuming for both development and maintenance.
 2. Use DB stubs ([GOMOCK](https://github.com/golang/mock)) - Generate and build DB stubs that return hard-coded values

 We use the db stubs in this project and write our unit tests in a table-driven manner